graphdeeplearning/benchmarking-gnns/docs/02_download_datasets.md

 <br>

 ## 7. COLLAB dataset

-Nothing to do.
+COLLAB size is 360MB.

+No script to run.
 The COLLAB dataset files will be automatically downloaded from OGB when running the experiment files for COLLAB.

 <br>